 Communications Tool Description of Activity Frequency FAQs Set of internally approved answers provided in response to frequently asked questions.
 Used as part of relevant stakeholder and community communication tools.
 These are updated as required, and included on the website if appropriate.
 Throughout the life of the project Information booths Information booths are held locally and staffed by a project team member to answer any questions, concerns or complaints on the project.
 At project milestones and as required Info booths are scheduled from the early stages of project delivery through to project completion.
 Information booths are to be held both at the school/ neighbouring school, as well for the broad community: School information booths are held at school locations at times that suit parents and caregivers, with frequency to be aligned with project milestones and as required.
 Community information booths are usually held at local shopping centres, community centres and places that are easily accessed by the community.
 They are held at convenient times, such as out of work hours on weekdays and Saturday's.
 Collateral to be provided include community contact cards, latest project notification or update, with internal FAQs prepared.
 All liaison to be summarised and loaded in the CRM.
 Notice of at least 7 days to be provided.
-Information sessions (drop in) Information sessions are a bigger event than an info booth, held at a key milestone or contentious period.
+Information sessions (drop in, includes Virtual Information sessions) Information sessions are a bigger event than an info booth, held at a key milestone or contentious period.
 We have more information on the project available on display boards/ screens and an information pack handout - including project scope, planning approvals, any impacts on the school community or residents, project timeline, FAQs.
-As required Members from the project and communications team will be available to answer questions about the project.
-These events occur after school hours on a week day (from 3:00pm - 7:00pm to cover working parents).
+As required SINSW can also host these Information Sessions online hosted via the project webpage as a 'Virtual Information Session'.
+Members from the project and communications team will be available to answer questions about the project.
+In person, these events occur after school hours on a week day (from 3pm - 7pm to cover working parents).
 All liaison summarised and loaded on the CRM.
-Information pack A 4 page A4 colour, fold out flyer that can include: As required Project scope Project update ■ FAQs Contact information Project timeline
+Information pack A 4 page A4 colour, fold out flyer that can include: As required Project scope Project update FAQs Contact information